fallen-icarus/cardano-loans/README.md

 The current design may already be compatible with DIDs.
-If a government either allowed a user to register their Cardano staking credential or issued them a dedicated one, this protocol already natively support DIDs.
+If a government either allowed a user to register their Cardano staking credential or issued them a dedicated one, this protocol already natively supports DIDs.
 Lenders would just need to cross-reference the government's registered credentials when they query a borrower's credit history.

 Therefore, whether any changes are need for Cardano-Loans to support DIDs depends entirely on how